hasanissa25/Inference-Detection-System/README.md

 How to run the program:
 mvn spring-boot:run

+To access development database: go to '/h2-console' enter into the 'JDBC URL' field: jdbc:h2:mem:testdb click on connect button

 Lombok plugin installation:

 install this plugin: click on download resource on the right hand side, then drag file onto gitpod window